r-arechiga/SQL-Server-Encryption-Audit/README.md

-# SQL Server Encryption Audit– Centralized PowerShell Compliance Scanner
+# SQL Server Encryption Audit – Centralized PowerShell Compliance Scanner
 ---
 There are several instances, whether during testing or troubleshooting, when a SQL Server may have ForceEncryption set to OFF.
 We’re all human, sometimes after an exhausting day, the technician responsible for the task may simply forget to turn encryption back on.